TobySuch/Shifter/README.md

 1. Download or clone this repository.
 2. Make a copy of the `.env EXAMPLE` file and name it `.env.dev`.
 In your new copy, make sure `DEBUG` is set to 1, and change any values that are set to `CHANGEME` to the appropriate values for your development environment.
-3. In the .env.dev file, add values for the following variables: `DJANGO_SUPERUSER_EMAIL` and `DJANGO_SUPERUSER_PASSWORD`.
+3. (Optional) In the .env.dev file, add values for the following variables: `DJANGO_SUPERUSER_EMAIL` and `DJANGO_SUPERUSER_PASSWORD`.
 These will be used to create an admin user when the containers are started.
 For example:

 ```
 DJANGO_SUPERUSER_EMAIL=admin@mydomain.com